| ETHIOPIAN REALITY: QUO

 stepping away from strictly enforcing the election results fraud and

+all by forming a compromise caretaker government.
 1. The first and most important step is for

 members of the EPRDF to remove Meles Zenawi from playing any